Texas Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Navarro County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Navarro County that you need to transfer you would only need to order our forms once for all of your properties in Navarro County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Navarro County you only need to order once.

 An affidavit is a sworn statement of fact, in writing, made by an affiant under oath or affirmation, administered by a person lawfully authorized (such as a notary public).
 In this case, the affiant states that labor or equipment was furnished by the lien claimant and the balance owed remains unpaid.
 The affidavit is not a lien, but sets out sworn facts based on personal knowledge, that when recorded, will later become the lien.
 It is a necessary step to perfect (make effective against third parties) the lien.